mirakelsvampen/cisco-prime-collection/README.md

 When new access points are connected to a switch it usually takes an undefined amount of time before their appear in Prime.
 The discovery process is however faster if you manually sync your WLC.

-mac to serial: Translate the mac addresses of mac address table to serial numbers ==
+mac_serial_table: Translate the mac addresses of mac address table to serial numbers ==
 This script is mainly used for updating warehouse statuses.
 Instead of manually searching for the serial numbers for new access points, you can now just execute this script and specifiy a port range on a switch.
 The script will then translate the mac addresses to serial numbers by asking the Prime API.